grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Cassandra scanned back and forth in wider arcs around the _Prospect_ with the sonar.
 Then, farther off to their port side, she could hear a hole in the water.
 A mass that bounced back the torpedo's pings at her, and at the same time a void that sucked in her consciousness until her mind passed around and under it, and she could see the shape clearly in her head.

 "Captain Percy!
-The torpedo is tracking a derelict!"
-She announced confidently.
+The torpedo is tracking a derelict!" she said.

 "Are you sure?"